nebula-plugins/gradle-jakartaee-migration-plugin/README.md

 }
 ```

-This does not affecting conflict resolution to higher versions or capabilities resolution between `jakarta` artifacts, and can be combined with `migrate` or any other option.
+This does not affect conflict resolution to higher versions or capabilities resolution between `jakarta` artifacts, and can be combined with `migrate` or any other option.

 This is useful where upstream library projects are still targeting `javax` and it's undesirable to add replacement artifacts everywhere those projects consumed.